thebushschool/fcsr/projects/intro_to_rpi/readme.md

 1. [Click here to Access Your Team Raspberry PI's JupyterLab (replace bupiX with your rPI hostname in the address bar of your browser)](http://bupiX.bush.edu:8081)

-1. Run the sysinfo.ipynb from the /data folder to see output from your PI
+1. Run the sysinfo.ipynb from the /data folder to see output from your PI.
+If you do not see sysinfo.ipynb you can [download it here](sysinfo.ipynb) and then drag the file to your PI

 1. Wire-up your RPI following instructions in the First Steps PDF above